 Before iOS 11, developers could change an app’s description whenever they wanted to.
 But now, you can only change the app’s description when you’re submitting a new version of your app.
 So you better make it count.

-You can now feature up to three app previews, which are short videos that help you showcase your app, each up to 30 seconds long.
+You can now feature up to three app previews, which are 30 second long short videos, to help you showcase your app.
 They also auto-play with muted audio unless expanded.